-The Arapahoe/Douglas Workforce Development Board primarily uses a quasi-experimental time series analysis that uses UI median wage data from the second quarter prior to enrollment, quarter of enrollment, second and fourth quarters post exit, and the eighth, twelfth and sixteenth quarters post exit to determine the effectiveness of services on wage outcomes for individuals exiting programs during various user-specified timeframes.
+The Arapahoe/Douglas Workforce Development Board primarily uses a quasi-experimental time series analysis that uses UI median wage data from the second quarter prior to enrollment, quarter of enrollment, second and fourth quarters post exit, and the eighth, twelfth and sixteenth quarters post exit to determine the effectiveness of services on wage outcomes for individuals exiting programs during various userspecified timeframes.
 This Interrupted Time Series Analysis (ITS) is being used throughout Colorado to determine the effectiveness of the various federally funded job training and labor exchange programs.
 During the course of the four years that encompass this plan, studies will be conducted using these wage outcomes for a number of program years to assess the strength of causality, particularly in the face of various program changes, for example tracking the changes in outcomes between Workforce Investment Act programming and the subsequent Workforce Innovation and Opportunity Act programming.
+Arapahoe/Douglas Works! is participating in the statewide evaluation training and implementation work group and will continue to consider methods for evaluation.

-22.Describe the process used by the local board, consistent with subsection (d), to provide an opportunity for public comment, including comment by representatives of businesses and comment by representatives of labor organizations, and input into the development of the local plan, prior to submission of the plan.
+22. Describe the process used by the local board, consistent with subsection (d), to provide an opportunity for public comment, including comment by representatives of businesses and comment by representatives of labor organizations, and input into the development of the local plan, prior to submission of the plan.